Computer Station Nation is reader-supported.

 6. Wireless-specific troubleshooting

-• Power off/on: Use the physical power switch on the underside.
+- Power cycle: Use the physical power switch on the underside.
 A full power cycle clears firmware hangs.

 7. Firmware update or reset

-Some mice also have a hardware reset: hold the DPI cycle button and power the mouse on simultaneously, or hold a button combination for 10 seconds.
-Check your model’s manual — the procedure varies by mouse.
+Some mice also have a hardware reset: hold the DPI cycle button while powering the mouse on, or hold a button combination for 10 seconds.
+The procedure varies by model — check your manual.

 When to accept it’s a hardware failure

-• You can see physical damage to the cable sheathing near the plug, causing intermittent cutouts.
+- There’s visible damage to the cable sheathing near the plug causing intermittent cutouts.